hibaafathima172-art/Digital-Marketing-Campaign-Analytics-Dashboard/README.md

 ## Data Disclaimer

 The dataset used in this project is mock data created for learning and portfolio demonstration.
-It does not represent the actual campaign performance of IIHS or any other organisation.
+It does not represent the actual campaign performance of  any other organisation.

 ---